These ferrets, however, require proper quality care for them to reach their full potential.

-Care for Angora Ferrets
+Care for Your Angora Ferrets Pets

-Angora ferrets have short digestive tracts and should therefore have a steady supply of food pellets throughout the day.
-These ferrets do best with foods such as chicken, turkey.
+Angora ferrets have short digestive tracts and should have a steady supply of food pellets throughout the day.
+Therefore, these ferrets do best with foods such as chicken, turkey.

 These cages should also be able to cater to the energetic needs of these ferrets.
 Experts recommend that angora ferrets are housed in moderately large and spacious cages allowing them their freedom.

 A multi-floor cage allows you to set up toys and activities for your ferret, allowing them to enjoy their home.
 It will also enable them to get the amount of exercise they require with ease, keeping them healthy.